moechofe/lowresrmx/asset.dev/manual.md

 Real example.
 A score is incremented using time and tap:

     score=0
-    gosub update
+    GOSUB update
     t=timer
-    do
+    DO
-        if timer-t>30 then gosub increase
+        IF timer-t>30 THEN GOSUB increase
-        if tap then gosub increase
+        IF TAP THEN GOSUB increase
-        wait vbl
+        WAIT VBL
-    loop
+    LOOP
     increase:
-        inc score
+        INC score
-        t=timer
+        t=TIMER
     update:
-        text 2,2,"score:"+str$(score)
+        TEXT 2,2,"score:"+STR$(score)
-        return
+        RETURN

 This example has one `RETURN`, two labels and three `GOSUB`.
 The best practice mentioned above is not followed here, but here is the explanation.

 The important thing is not the number of `RETURN` statements in the code but the number of times the command is executed.
 Users need to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-subroutine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
-If the stack size is empty every time the [`WAIT VBL`](#wait-vbl) instruction is executed, it's a good sign.
+If the stack size is empty every time the `WAIT VBL` instruction is executed, it's a good sign.
 It means that the stack will not overflow.

-Users can print the current stack using the [debugger `TRACE` command](#dbg-trace).
+Users can print the current stack using the [debugger `TRACE` command](#dbg-trace-).

 #### `ON GOTO`<br>`ON GOSUB`

-    on value goto label0[,label1...]
+    ON value GOTO label0[,label1...]

 Jump to one of the listed `label` according to a `value`.

-With [`ON GOSUB`](#on-raster-off) will store the current program location on top of the stack before jumping, allowing to `RETURN` to this location later.
+`ON GOSUB` Will store the current program location on top of the stack before jumping, allowing to `RETURN` to this location later.

 Will read the `value` and jump to:
 - the first label if `value` equal 0,